By JOHN DE SILVA

 By 7.30 am the ship was making perpendicular approach to the jetty.
 This was normal.
 Due to rising sun, my front view was obscured.
 But the second officer who manned the forward stations advised me that, there were no one on the jetty and on the yard to take the ship’s mooring lines.
 I maneuvered the ship and kept on approaching even after I was repeatedly advised that there wasn’t a soul to assist us with the lines.

 When the ship was about 20 meters from the jetty, I was able to see the jetty and the container yard very clearly.
 Yes, there was no one there!
 The depth sounder on the bridge indicated the under keel clearance was about 35 centimeters.
 It was a grueling situation

 Just like the doctor who put his hand to perform the operation which was an impossible task, I too turned to God and prayed:” Lord my God, I am in the most difficult situation that I can think of.
 Please help me.
 It’s only you could do it for me!”

 The situation was getting worse, with the tide reaching the lowest ebb.
 If the vessel touched the bottom the situation would have been precarious.

 At that time, the chief officer, chief engineer and the helms-man were the others who were on the bridge.
 All four of us were silent, and were staring at the jetty.
 Suddenly I saw a man running towards jetty.
 He was wearing slacks and a red ‘T’ shirt.
 From his behavior it appeared that he was coming to help us.
-In-fact, if the man takes one mooring line and put it on a bollard ashore, it would solve my problem.
+In-fact, if the man took one mooring line and put it on a bollard ashore, it would solve my problem.

 I turned around and saw the others on the bridge too looked relieved.